-…is to empower you with the truth about natural treatments.
-We concentrate on research findings that are backed by multiple studies, instead of the the potentially misleading results of just one study.
+At Healthonym, our mission is to provide scientifically accurate information about natural healthcare.
+To that end, we focus on the medical research findings that are backed by multiple studies, instead of the potentially misleading results of any single study.
 This ensures we focus on the signal, not the noise.

 - Clinical trials: which test the way a treatment affects a person's health.

-- Meta-analyses: have you ever read that one study says one thing but another study says the exact opposite?
+- Meta-analyses: sometimes, a study says one thing but another study says the exact opposite.
 That's why we use meta-analyses.
 Meta-analyses "average out" the often conflicting results of many different studies.
 This provides us with a single number, a "best estimate", of the way a treatment might affect a person's health.